Castles in Germany – 25 Most Beautiful Castles to visit in Germany

 Albrechtsburg Castle is a gothic-style castle that overlooks the Elbe River valley for a truly breathtaking view.
 It was constructed back in the 15th century and was the catalyst for a number of architectural trends.
 When you come to this castle you can learn about the royalty who once resided here.

-Albrechtsburg Castle, Castles in Germany by erge / pixabay
+- Albrechtsburg Castle, Castles in Germany 3 by Miala / Flickr

 3. Altena Castle